usertesting/humbug/README.md

 ### Tests

 To run the Cedar tests, select the Specs target and run under the iOS 7.1 simulator.

 <br/><br/>
+This software has and will continue to be modified from its original form.

+<br/><br/>
 Copyright (c) 2014 Flywheel Software.
 This software is licensed under the GPL v2.0 license.